mattekudacy/ELIFAI_V2/readme.md

 ### 2. API Integration

-ELIFAI integrates with Clarifai's natural language processing API to understand and respond to user queries effectively.
+ELIFAI integrates with Clarifai's to access the OpenAI models avaialble in the platform.

 ### 3. Session Management